ielab/ielab.github.io/_posts/2019-10-03-phd-position-available.md

 **How do I express my interest to apply?**

 Interested?
-Contact the Chief Investigator, [Dr. Guido Zuccon](/people/guido-zuccon) by email at [g.zuccon@uq.edu.au](mailto:g.zuccon@uq.edu.au).
+Contact the Chief Investigator, [Dr. Guido Zuccon](/people/guido-zuccon) by email at [g.zuccon@uq.edu.au](mailto:g.zuccon@uq.edu.au) by October 10, 2019 to express your interest.
 In your email, include:

 * your date of graduation, and confirmation you would ber able to start in RQ1, 2020.
 * transcripts, including grades, documenting your previous studies